 The benefits of receiving a Russell E. Train Education for Nature (EFN) grant continue long after final project reports are submitted.
-The EFN Alumni network includes more than 1,950 professionals working on critical conservation topics in Asia, Africa and Latin America.
+The EFN Alumni network includes over 2,100 professionals working on critical conservation topics in Asia, Africa and Latin America.
 EFN is committed to ensuring that our alumni continue to advance in their careers and become future voices for conservation.

 EFN Alumni Grants support ongoing education, training, and research opportunities for former Russell E. Train Fellows, Russell E. Train Scholars, and Professional Development Grant recipients who have completed the terms of their WWF grant contract and meet all of the eligibility criteria necessary to be considered for a grant.

 See below for eligibility criteria and how to apply.

 To be eligible for an Alumni Grant, you must meet the following criteria:

 - You are a former Russell E. Train Fellow, Russell E. Train Scholar, or Professional Development Grant recipient.

 - You completed the training or degree program for which you received your EFN grant.

 - You have worked in conservation in your home country for at least two years since completing your EFN funded training or degree.

 - You are currently working or conducting research in conservation in your home country.